top of page

 • Maintain constraints: Avoid making text too narrow or overly wide.
 Aim for one-inch margins to keep content balanced.

-• Use visual hierarchy: Ensure your name, contact details, and section headers are immediately noticeable by varying font size or styling.
+• Use visual hierarchy: Ensure your name, contact details and section headers are immediately noticeable by varying font size or styling.
 A subtle bold header, followed by lighter subheaders and text content, creates a clear reading experience.

 • Be consistent: Uniformity across your resume matters.
-From spacing to alignment to styling, maintaining consistency improves the overall aesthetic appeal and professionalism of your document.
+From spacing to alignment to styling, maintaining consistency improves the aesthetic appeal and professionalism of your document.

 Explore these fonts for more design inspiration: